G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/workflow_runner_node_guide.md

   - `"failed"`: Workflow encountered an error
   - `"cancelled"`: Workflow was cancelled
   - `"timeout"`: Execution exceeded timeout limit
+  - `"waiting_hitl"`: Workflow paused and waiting for human input

 - **`workflow_outputs`**: Results from the executed workflow
   - Contains either all outputs or filtered based on `output_fields`
   - Structure depends on the specific workflow being executed
+  - May be null for workflows in `waiting_hitl` state

 ### Execution Metadata
 - **`execution_mode`**: Mode used ("subprocess" or "independent")